Raquel Liberman

-Raquel Liberman (10 July 1900 – 7 April 1935) was a Polish immigrant to Argentina, a victim of human trafficking.
+Raquel Liberman (10 July 1900 – 7 April 1935) was a Polish-Jewish immigrant to Argentina, a victim of human trafficking.
 Her denouncement of her traffickers led to the breaking up of the Jewish human-trafficking network from Poland, Zwi Migdal, which in the early 20th century operated a worldwide white-slavery ring.

 Early life

 Liberman was born on 10 July 1900 in Berdichev in the Kiev Governorate of the Russian Empire.
 According to the Jewish Women's Archive, she moved to Warsaw in Russian Poland with her family as a child.
 In 1919, she married Yaacov Ferber, a Warsaw tailor, according to Jewish rites.
 Ferber emigrated to Argentina and she followed him to Tapalqué, Buenos Aires province, with her two sons in 1922.
 Her husband died of tuberculosis soon after their arrival.
 Needing economic support and not knowing Spanish, Liberman left her children with a foster family and looked for a job in Buenos Aires.
 Liberman later kept the existence of her children a secret, and her children were unaware of her subsequent history.